 Miso soup is a staple of the Japanese table eaten with meals from breakfast to dinner.
 Depending on the region of Japan you’re in, you might find yourself starring down at a steaming bowl of white miso soup with okra and taro, or a heady bowl of dark miso soup with deep fried tofu, bamboo and wild mushrooms.
 Growing up in California, I always looked forward to Saturday morning breakfasts because it meant my mom was making Japanese food for the two of us and western food for my sister and step-father.

 As I mentioned in my last post, the dashi (stock) that you use to make miso soup is what makes or breaks the soup.
 There’s a recipe below for the dashi, or you can opt to use one of the 2 kinds of instant dashi

 I vary the ingredients based on what I have in my fridge, but you can put just about any veggie into this soup from carrots, to potatoes, to cabbage to bean sprouts.

 Red Miso Soup

-To make the soup, put the miso and mirin in a bowl and add some dashi to help disolve the miso.
-Put this mixture into the pot and bring it to a light simmer.
+To make the soup, dissolve the miso in the dashi, making sure there are no lumps of miso left.
+Taste, and add more miso if needed.
 Make sure it does not boil as this will make the miso separate.

-Add the Aburaage (pronounced Abura-a-ge the middle “a” sounds like the “a” in “amish” and the “ge” sounds like the “ga” in “Gary”) and mushrooms and cook for a few minutes.
-Sprinkle the scallions in at the very end just before you serve the soup.
+Add the aburaage and mushrooms and cook for a few minutes.
+Sprinkle the scallions in at the very end, just before you serve the soup.